What is faith?

 How does a person come to be a believer?

-Where does the Bible teach this?
+Where does the Bible answer this question?

 One instance of this is in Acts 13 where Paul is preaching in the city of Pisidian Antioch, and a great number of both Jews and gentiles came to faith in Christ.
 Luke then writes: When the Gentiles heard this, they began rejoicing and glorifying the word of the Lord; and as many as had been appointed to eternal life believed.
 (Acts 13:48)